CExA-project/brak/README.md

 ### Nested for benchmark details

 This [benchmark](./benchmarks/benchmark_nested_for.cpp) uses two views of rank 3 of dimension 30 × 30 × 30 (27 × 10<sup>3</sup> elements) containing 4 bits integers each (216 kB).
-It consists in measuring the time to update one view from the other plus the sum of the coordinates, then to swap the two views.
+It consists in measuring the time to update one view from the other with a stencil, then to swap the two views.
+This benchmark loosely relates to the heat equation.
 Loops are performed using traditional nested `for` loops.
-This benchmark loosely relates to the heat equation.

 ### Parallel-for benchmark details